-Join the Center for Migration Studies for a half-day symposium on the Global Compact on Refugees.
-This event will draw from the special Journal on Migration and Human Security collection, “Strengthening the Global Refugee Protection System,” in assessing the progress...
+The Center for Migration Studies hosted a half-day symposium on the Global Compact on Refugees.
+This event drew from the special Journal on Migration and Human Security collection, “Strengthening the Global Refugee Protection System,” in assessing the progress of the...

 A special conversation with Juan P. Osuna, former Director of the Executive Office for Immigration Review (EOIR) at the US Department of Justice, where he oversaw the agency that houses the US immigration court system